-Robert Konrad is the founder and primary owner of Socius.
+Robert Konrad is co-founder and primary owner of Socius.
 Now, he serves as the non-executive chairman.
 He’s the CEO of Alterna Financial LLC, a private investment management firm that owns 50% of Socius Family Office.

-Mark Baniewicz is the CEO, president, founder and minority owner of the firm.
-He has an MBA from University of North Florida and is a certified financial planner (CFP).
-Baniewicz is a former NFL player and has lived in South Florida since 2004.
+Mark Baniewicz is the CEO, president, co-founder and minority owner of the firm.
+He has an MBA from University of North Florida and is a CFP (and a former NFL player).

 Las Olas Capital Advisors Background

-Las Olas Capital Advisors was founded in 2015, and it’s owned by TCH II, LLC and Doris Investments, LLC, which is in turn owned by Paul Tanner, Jodi Jeffreys and the Sembler Family Trust.
+Las Olas Capital Advisors was established in 2015.
+It's owned by TCH II, LLC and Doris Investments, LLC, which in turn is owned by Paul Tanner and Jodi Jeffreys Tanners (co-founders) and the Sembler Family Trust.

-The firm offers portfolio management services, non-transactional consulting services, investment banking advice and advisory services to private funds.
+The firm offers portfolio management services through its wrap fee program.
+It also provides non-transactional consulting services, investment banking advice and advisory services to private funds.

 Las Olas Capital Advisors Investment Philosophy

-Las Olas Capital Advisors primarily uses fundamental analysis when evaluating investment decisions.
-Fundamental analysis is the attempt to evaluate the intrinsic value of a company or stock using financial and economic information.
+Las Olas Capital Advisors primarily uses fundamental analysis when evaluating securities.
+Fundamental analysis is seeks to measure the intrinsic value of a company or stock using financial and economic information.